kent-map/chirpy/_posts/2020-06-01-broadstairs-19th-century.md

 Sensation author [Mary Braddon]({{ site.baseurl }}/19c/19c-braddon-biography) visited in 1878, but for the sake of her children’s health rather than any excitement the town had on offer.
 It is very much the Victorian matron rather than the aider and abetter of _Lady Audley_ who writes about the 'need of strengthening breezes' as a reason for the trip.

-{% include embed/image.html src="https://raw.githubusercontent.com/kent-map/images/main/19c/Braddon_family.jpg" aspect="0.817" caption="M.E.
-Braddon and family" attribution="©ICVWW" %}

 An 1885 volume on '_How We Did Without Lodgings at the Seaside_ charts the successful efforts of a family in straitened circumstances to fend for themselves in a rented house in Broadstairs, a feat which the writer claims would have been impossible in a more fashionable resort such as Brighton.
 Unlike the overtly snooty [Folkestone]({{ site.baseurl }}/19c/19c-folkestone), Broadstairs might almost have welcomed this appraisal.
 Certainly guides to the town were far from resenting [Dickens]({{ site.baseurl }}/dickens/dickens-biography) for his picture of ['Our Watering Place'](https://www.djo.org.uk/household-words/volume-iii/page-433.html) as having 'been left somewhat high and dry. by the tide of years.'

-{% include embed/image.html src="wc:York_Gate_Broadstairs_England.jpg" aspect="0.783" caption="York Gate, Broadstairs" %}
+{% include embed/image.html src="https://raw.githubusercontent.com/kent-map/images/main/19c/Braddon_family.jpg" aspect="0.817" caption="M.E.
+Braddon and family" attribution="©ICVWW" %}

 The 1880 ‘seaside number’ of _Bow Bells Novelettes_ did its best to liven up the holiday market with ‘The Beauty of Broadstairs’, a story about a beautiful actress, an attempted murder, a stolen will and a tearful reunion.
 Meanwhile the Assembly Rooms had changed little since since the 1850s, when [Dickens's]({{ site.baseurl }}/dickens/dickens-biography) affectionate satire:
 _Sometimes, a misguided wanderer of a Ventriloquist, or an Infant Phenomenon, or a Juggler, or somebody with an Orrery that is several stars behind the time, takes the place for a night, and issues bills with the name of his last town lined out, and the name of ours ignominiously written in, but you may be sure this never happens twice to the same unfortunate person._